sophiawisdom/catching-cheaters/README.md

 Things you may want to cover:

 * Ruby version
+2.4.1
 * System dependencies
+None except the text files.
+Those are absolutely necessary.
 * Configuration
+db:schema:load or db:migrate whichever works best, then db:seed.
 * Database creation
+The previous
 * Database initialization

 * How to run the test suite